Vellalar: Current usage

-Even though at present, the term Vellalar has come to mean a farmer or agricultural people, a number of non-cultivating landholding castes like Kaarukaatha Velaalar and the Kondaikatti Velaalar who served ruling dynasties in various capacities also identify themselves as Vellalar.
+Even though at present, the term "Vellalar" is uncertain, a number of non-cultivating landholding castes like Kaarukaatha Velaalar and the Kondaikatti Velaalar who served ruling dynasties in various capacities also identify themselves as Vellalar.
 Likewise, the Kottai Pillaimar who were traditionally land-holders and lived inside forts, neither lease land for agriculture nor do they till their own fields.
 They also do not supervise cultivation directly due to the stigma attached to farming and manual labor.
 Similarly, the Vellala Chettis, a branch of the Chozhia Vellalars were traders and merchants.
 The Adi-saiva vellalar sect is a strictly vegetarian Saivite group that traditionally served as priests.

 Social status

 The Vellalar were considered to be of high status and enjoyed a high rank during the Chola period.
 They helped promote and stabilize Shaivism during the Chola era and many of the cult's leaders were drawn from the ranks of the Vellalar.
 They were a prosperous community of farmers and landowners who had provided economic support to Shiva temples in the Tamil country.
 In the Tamil region, Vellalar like Mudaliyar and Pillai along with certain other non-brahmin groups enjoyed a status equal to that of the Brahmins.
-The Vellalar also had more authority, power and status than the Brahmins in some social and ritual contexts.They were more orthodox than the Brahmins in their religious practices.
+The Vellalar also had more authority, power and status than the Brahmins in some social and ritual contexts.
+They were more orthodox than the Brahmins in their religious practices.
 The Vellalar nobles had marriage alliances with Chola royal families.

 The Smarta Brahmins have always competed with the Tamil Shaivites for religious influence in the temples in the Kaveri delta region.
 The Smarta adopted the worship of Hindu deities and combined their Sanskritic background with Tamil Saiva and Vaishnava devotionalism and eventually identified themselves as Shaivites and started worshipping in Shiva temples.

 From the Sangam period to the Chola period of Indian history (A.d.
 600 to 1200), state-level political authority was in the hands of relatively low, Vellalar chieftains, who endowed local and nonlocal Brahmins with land and honors, and were in turn legitimized by them.

-Varna Classification

-During the British colonial period, the Vellalars who were land owners and tillers of the soil and held offices pertaining to land, were ranked as Sat-Sudra in the 1901 census; with the Government of Madras recognising that the 4-fold division (four varnas) did not describe the South Indian, or Dravidian, society adequately.
-Following the arrival of Dutch missionaries in the early 18th century, some Vellalar converted to Christianity.